-Combine 1 tbsp plain flour,1 tbsp olive oil, 2 tsp mustard, 1 tsp thyme, salt and pepper in a small bowl mixing to a paste.
+Combine 1 tablespoon plain flour,1 tablespoon olive oil, 2 teaspoon mustard, 1 teaspoon thyme, salt and pepper in a small bowl mixing to a paste.
 Spread over the top and sides of the beef.

 Roast in the oven for 20 minutes then reduce the oven temperature to 180℃ (160℃ fan)/350°F/gas mark 4 and roast for a further 50-55 minutes.
 If you have a temperature probe test you are looking for a temperature of 48°C (118°F) at the centre of the joint for medium. °